DTJF/libpruio/src/doc/_4_examples.md

 \Item{Operation}

-  Start the program by `sudo ./pwm_cap` and you'll see a single continuously updated new line
+  Start the program by `./pwm_cap` and you'll see a single continuously updated new line
 ~~~{.txt}
     Frequency: 31250    , Duty: 0.5003125